Best Japanese Restaurants in Melbourne for Sushi & Sake

 Kazuki’s

 Expertly melding Japanese flavours, French technique and Australian ingredients, Kazuki’s has carved out a unique place in Melbourne’s fine dining scene.
 Originally located in Daylesford, owners Saori and Kazuki Tsuya made the move to Carlton in late 2018.
 They brought with them unforgettable cooking that uses ponzu, kombu and miso in formats that range from pastas to pithiviers.
-The dining room radiates zen-filled comfort, while an extensive list of sakes and special occasion wines give cause to celebrate.
+The dining room radiates zen-filled comfort, while an extensive list of sakes and special occasion wines gives cause to celebrate.

 121 Lygon Street, Carlton